Decathlon/sportplaces-docs/01-authentication.md

 # Authentication

 Currently `POST`, `PUT/PATCH`, and `DELETE` requests require authentication.

 `GET` requests are exempt.

 We use Auth0 to issue JWTs for third-party developers, and <a href="https://developers.decathlon.com/products" target="_blank">Decathlon Login</a> if you are part of the Decathlon partner program.

-Third-party developers must get an application `client_id` and `client_secret` via our dedicated API endpoint.
+Third-party developers can also opt to get an application `client_id` and `client_secret` via our dedicated API endpoint.

 <aside class="warning">
   Note for <strong>Decathlon Partners</strong>: If you're a Decathlon Partner planning on using our API, make sure to